oliverychen/oliverychen.github.io/pages/blog/index.md

 0 << T < NT
 " border="0"/> (i.e. we still achieve some accuracy using twin data, but not as good as if we use non-twin data) then we conclude that brain fingerprinting is due to a combination of brain function and topology; and if <img center src="http://latex.codecogs.com/gif.latex?
 T \rightarrow 0, NT >> 0
 " border="0"/> (i.e. we almost cannot fingerprint twins), then we conclude that brain fingerprinting is due merely to brain topology.
+It would be interesting to see how much identification accuracy is due to functional connectivity and how much due to anatomic idiosyncrasies, via proposing a <i>Functional/Anatomic Ratio Score</i>, by studying the twin and non-twin data.

 <br>
 <b> 2.
 2. "Dynamic" brain fingerprinting </b>